 Supervision for therapists is a vital component to engage in profressional clinical work.
 As well as enabling the therapist to work effectively, safely and professionally it ensures confidentiality is maintained within agreed ethical boundaries.
 Of course, the well-being of the therapist is vital to ensure any therapeutic work is delivered with care and attention.

-Your Clinical Supervisor therefore performs a dual role in care-taking both the client and therapist in a collaborative approach.
+Your Clinical Supervisor therefore performs a dual role in care-taking both the patient and therapist in a collaborative approach.

 clinical supervision can work for you